frankaemika/docs/source/libfranka.rst

  * ``setEE`` sets the transformation *NE_T_EE* from nominal end effector to end effector frame.
 The transformation from flange to end effector frame *F_T_EE* is split into two
    transformations: *F_T_NE* and *NE_T_EE*.
-The transformation from flange to nominal end effector frame *F_T_EE* can only be set through the administrator's interface.
+The transformation from flange to nominal end effector frame *F_T_NE* can only be set through the administrator's interface.
  * ``setK`` sets the transformation *EE_T_K* from end effector frame to stiffness frame.
  * ``setLoad`` sets the dynamic parameters of a payload.
  * ``automaticErrorRecovery`` that clears any command or control exception that previously